-Failure to comply with the Merchandising Policy may result in confiscation of merchandise and/or a referral to the University Conduct Process.
+Failure to comply with the Merchandising and Fundraising Policy may result in confiscation of merchandise and/or a referral to the University Conduct Process.

 Unless otherwise permitted by the Student Activities Office, individual students, businesses and groups from off campus are not allowed to sell any items on home football weekends.
 The Department of Athletics has granted exclusive rights to a concessionaire to sell souvenirs in the stadium area.

-The director of Student Activities for Programming or the director’s designee must approve all on campus merchandising and fundraising activities on home football game weekends.
-Limited concession stands will be allocated to student organizations and residence facilities in the spring semester before football season.
-If approval is granted, the student organization or residence facility must abide by all merchandising policies.
-Unauthorized sales or sales outside authorized areas will result in the merchandise being confiscated and/or a referral to the University Conduct Process.
+The director of Student Activities or designee must approve all on campus merchandising and fundraising activities on home football game weekends.
+Limited concession stands will be allocated to recognized student groups before football season.
+If approval is granted, the recognized student group must abide by all merchandising policies.
+Unauthorized sales or sales outside authorized areas may result in the merchandise being confiscated and/or a referral to the University Conduct Process.

-All student groupsponsored movie dates must be approved by the Student Activities Office.
-Upon approval, the sponsoring organization must reserve an appropriate facility for the showing of the film.
-Sponsoring organizations must adhere to all policies regarding the use of the facility in which their film is shown.
-They are responsible for all costs incurred (i.e., public performance rights, projectionist, film rental, equipment rental).
-All organizations are encouraged to use the resources of the Student Activities Office for assistance in ordering films and obtaining proper copyright approvals.
+All recognized student group-sponsored movie dates must be approved by the Student Activities Office.
+Upon approval, the recognized student group must reserve an appropriate facility for the showing of the film.
+The recognized student group must adhere to all policies regarding the use of the facility in which their film is shown.
+The recognized student group is responsible for all costs incurred (i.e., public performance rights, projectionist, film rental, equipment rental).
+All recognized student groups are encouraged to consult with the Student Activities Office for assistance in ordering films and obtaining proper copyright approvals.

-Notre Dame students and student organizations are free to examine and to discuss all questions of interest to them and to express opinions publicly and privately.
+Notre Dame students and recognized student groups are free to examine and to discuss all questions of interest to them and to express opinions publicly and privately.
 They should exercise this freedom by the use of orderly means which do not disrupt the regular and essential operation of the University.

-Any games of chance (including but not limited to raffles, door prizes, casino games, etc.) sponsored by a student organization or residence facility must first be approved by the Director of Student Activities for Programming or the Director’s designee.
+Any games of chance (including but not limited to raffles, door prizes, casino games, etc.) sponsored by recognized student groups must first be approved by the Director of Student Activities or designee.
 Alcohol and cash may not be awarded as prizes.